Turunç

-Turunç is a Turkish holiday resort situated in the Marmaris district of Muğla Province, Turkey.
+Turunç is a neighbourhood of the municipality and district of Marmaris, Muğla Province, Turkey.
+Its population is 1,939 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It is a holiday resort on the Mediterranean Sea coast.

-It is located 20 km south of Marmaris on the Mediterranean Sea, surrounded by the Taurus Mountains.
+It is located 20 km south of Marmaris, surrounded by the Taurus Mountains.
 The area is a former fishing village, and has been populated since ancient times as the sea offers a variety of precious resources.
 Despite the region's fast development in recent years, the natural environment of Turunç has been preserved.
 As a resort, the village has won the Blue Flag award in recognition of its clean beach and water quality.

 The size of Turunç is about 1 km, taking half an hour to walk from one side to the other.
 The waterfront features restaurants, bazaars and bars.
 However, due to the nature of the resort there are few exclusively adult establishments.

 The climate is warm, and enables the tourist season to be 7 months a year from April to October.

 Infrastructure

 The closest airport is Dalaman Airport.
 It is 120 km east of Turunç.
-The Adnan Menderes Airport of Izmir is 270 km north of the town.
+The Adnan Menderes Airport of İzmir is 270 km north of the town.

 The road to the town passes through the Taurus Mountains, and has a very low speed limit.
 To reach Turunç from Marmaris is about 20 minutes by car.

-Nearby cities include: Icmeler and Marmaris.
-Both of which are popular with holidaymakers.
+Nearby cities include İçmeler and Marmaris, both of which are popular with holidaymakers.